Open Positions

 Musical Theater Set Designer:

 We are searching for a set designer and technician for our theater program.
 Responsibilities include the design of lights, sound and sets for six shows over the course of six weeks, as well as running each show.
-The set designer works closely with the creative production team that is selecting plays to design, pre-production, and final performance.
+The set designer works closely with the creative production team, 6 staff members including you, that is selecting plays to design, pre-production, and final performance.
 The ideal candidate will have experience designing lights, sound and sets in a theater, as well as a background working with children.

 Tennis Instructor:

-We are searching for individuals who have experience teaching tennis and working with children — and who currently play on a college/university tennis team or have played on their varsity high school tennis team.
+We are searching for individuals who have experience and enjoy teaching tennis to children.
+Currently playing tennis on a college/university tennis team or having played on your varsity high school tennis team is a must.
 As a member of our tennis staff, you will spend most of everyday teaching tennis to campers of all levels.
 You will also coach campers when they participate in inter-camp tennis matches.
 Walden has six tennis courts — four clay courts and two hard courts.

 Water Ski Instructor:

 One of our many daily activities is learning to waterski and improving skills on skis and wake boards.
-We are searching for individuals who love working with children and have experience waterskiing or wakeboarding and driving a boat.
-Candidates should have prior experience instructing — even if it’s just among friends!
+We are searching for individuals who love working with children and have experience waterskiing or wakeboarding and driving a ski boat.
+Candidates should have prior experience instructing and driving a ski boat — even if it’s just among friends!
 We will train you to drive our boats on our lake.

 Wilderness Trip Leader:

 All Walden campers enjoy our tradition of wilderness canoeing and climbing trips that run from two to four days in length.
 We are searching for individuals to lead these trips while sharing their passion for the outdoors with campers.
 While at camp, you will spend most of every week on one or more camping trips.
 Candidates should have experience taking wilderness trips with young people, and prior summer camp or outdoor education experience is helpful.
-Wilderness First Aid or Wilderness First Responder Certification is a must.
+Wilderness First Aid or Wilderness First Responder Certification is a must (we offer this training if you are not already certified.)

 Non-Activity Positions: